 We recommend that activities in Victoria Falls and Livingstone be pre-booked for groups of 4 or more and for individuals in the busy seasons (peak season July – October and Christmas/Easter holidays).
 A choice of activities includes, tour of Victoria Falls (both Zimbabwean and Zambian side), game drives, elephant back safari, river cruises, helicopter flights over Victoria Falls, microlight flight over Victoria Falls (Zambian side only), bungee jumping, white water rafting, canoeing, fishing, village visits.
 Please contact your consultant for a list of activities available.

-Please keep in mind, the level of the Zambezi River fluctuates throughout the year, and causes high and low water periods which may be a factor in your decision to visit.
+WHEN TO GO: The level of the Zambezi River fluctuates throughout the year, and causes high and low water periods which may be a factor in your decision on when to visit.

 'High water' occurs between February and July, and peaks between March and April.
 During this period, a rise of one metre in the level of the Zambezi River produces a 5-meter increase in the level of the water forced through the gorge.
 The spray thrown up is dense, drenching and thick with rainbows - a fantastic sight when viewed from the air.